Monkonosaurus: Discovery and naming

 The genus was formalized by Zhao Xijin in 1986.
 The generic name refers to Markam County, also known as Monko.
 Zhao at the time gave neither a description, meaning the name remained a nomen nudum, nor a specific name.
 The latter was provided in 1986 when the type species Monkonosaurus lawulacus was named, the epithet referring to the Lawushan, the Lawu mountains.
 The first description was provided in 1990 by Dong Zhiming.

 The holotype, IVPP V 6975, was found in a layer of the Loe-ein Formation dating probably from the Late Jurassic, or from the Early Cretaceous Lura Formation.
 It consists of a partial skeleton lacking the skull.
 It contains a pelvis with sacrum, two vertebrae and three back plates.
 The fragmentary condition of this single skeleton places doubt on the validity of this genus, with some studies concluding it is a nomen dubium.

 Description

 Monkonosaurus was about 5 m long when fully grown.
 The ilium has a length of 905 millimetres.
 The sacrum consists of five sacral vertebrae.

 Classification

-Zhao (1983) placed Monkonosaurus in the Oligosacralosauroidea.
+Zhao (1983) placed Monkonosaurus in the now obsolete Oligosacralosauroidea.
 Later researchers considered it an indeterminate member of the Stegosauridae.